dinoboy197/CarND-Advanced-Lane-Lines/README.md

 ## Overview

 A huge portion of the challenge in building a self-driving car is environment perception.
 Autonomous vehicles may use many different types of inputs to help them perceive their environment and make decisions about how to navigate.
-The field of computer vision includes techniques to allow the a self-driving car to perceive its environment simply by looking at inputs from cameras.
-Cameras have a much higher spatial resolution than radar and lidar, and while raw camera images themselves are two-dimensional, the higher resolution often allows them to infer the depth of objects in a scene.
+The field of **computer vision** includes techniques to allow a self-driving car to perceive its environment simply by looking at inputs from cameras.
+Cameras have a much higher spatial resolution than radar and lidar, and while raw camera images themselves are two-dimensional, their higher resolution often allows for inference of the depth of objects in a scene.
 Plus, cameras are much less expensive than radar and lidar sensors, giving them a huge advantage in current self-driving car perception systems.
 In the future, it is even possible that self-driving cars will be outfitted simply with a suite of cameras and intelligent software to interpret the images, much like a human does with its two eyes and a brain.

 When operating on roadways, correctly identifying lane lines is critical for safe vehicle operation to prevent collisions with other vehicles, road boundaries, or other objects.
-While GPS measurements and other object detection inputs can help to localize a vehicle with high precision according to a pre-defined map, following lane lines painted on the road surface is still important; real life lane line boundaries will always take precidence over static map boundaries.
+While GPS measurements and other object detection inputs can help to localize a vehicle with high precision according to a prefined map, following lane lines painted on the road surface is still important; real lane boundaries will always take precedence over static map boundaries.

 While [the previous lane line finding project](https://github.com/dinoboy197/CarND-LaneLines-P1.git) allowed for identification of lane lines under ideal conditions, this lane line detection pipeline can detect lane lines the face of challenges such as curving lanes, shadows, and pavement color changes.
 This pipeline also computes lane curvature and the location of the vehicle relative to the center of the lane, which informs path planning and eventually control systems (steering, throttle, brake, etc).